jsfuentes/Code-Cheatsheet/JS/React/packages/toastify.md

 });
 ```

-If you configure in individual, then you lose access to the outer container and ClassName becomes toastClassName
+If you configure in individual, then you lose access to the outer container and `className` becomes `toastClassName`

 ### Controlled Progress Bar Example